 I caught Midnight in Paris on Netflix over the weekend.
 It’s a great flick (considered by many to be one of Woody Allen’s best in recent memory), and I couldn’t get over how Hemingway was portrayed.
 Corey Stoll brought the writer to life, at least for me.
-If you travel to Michigan (Upper-Penninsula), stop by the City Park Grill.
+If you travel to Michigan (Upper Penninsula), stop by the City Park Grill.
 It was a favorite of Hemingway.
 He sat at the bar and worked on many a short story.
-I’ve ate at the grill at least four times and have yet to nab the seat at the corner bar (so arrive early).
+I’ve ate at the grill at least four times and have yet to nab a seat at the corner bar (so arrive early).

 All of this made me think back to a few of the author’s favorite works (I need to revisit these again soon):

 - The Old Man in the Sea, a favorite from my school days,

 - The Sun Also Rises, a reliance on Mid-Western values,

 - A Farewell to Arms, confrontation of death,

 - For Whom the Bell Tolls, details of war,